Anorexia Test - Am I Anorexic?

 - Do you avoid talking to others about food, eating habits, or weight loss because you are afraid that no one will understand or share your feelings?

 Has this test helped you answer the question: "Am I anorexic?"
 You can print out this test and share the results with your doctor or therapist.
 Remember, only a doctor or therapist can diagnose anorexia.
 This test is just a starting point.

 "Am I Anorexic?"
 Score the Anorexia Test

 Have you answered "yes" to any of the above anorexia test questions?
 If so, watch your eating behaviors over the next several months, and consider consulting with a doctor.
 You may have anorexia or be in danger of developing an eating disorder.
-Changing the behavioral patterns included on this anorexia nervosa test is easiest when the problem is detected early.
+Changing the behavioral patterns included in this anorexia nervosa test is easiest when the problem is detected early.

 If you answered "yes" to four or more questions on this anorexia test, schedule an appointment with your doctor, and ask a trusted family member or friend to help you monitor your eating habits.

 Those who answered "yes" to six or more questions should go to the doctor for a complete examination in order to rule out an eating disorder.
 The doctor may ask you questions similar to those on this anorexia test, or conduct medical testing to determine whether you may have an eating disorder.
-You can find information on where to get help for an eating disorder here.
+You can find information on where to get help for an eating disorder.

 - I Need Mental Help: Where to Find Mental Health Help